MiyuruKanishkaW/bakery/README.md

 		Modified user

-Customer can come to the bakery and order food from the bakery as you all are doing in real life You have to create below APIs
+Customer can come to the bakery and orders food from the bakery as you all are doing in real life You have to create below APIs
 			Customer
 				Add new customer